 As described in the Note A.1.2 of the consolidated financial statements, the Group acquired control over, and therefore consolidated Servicios y Productos Multimedios S.A. ("SPM") for net consideration of USD 370.1 million as of June, 29, 2020, and Mobile Cash Paraguay S.A. ("Tigo Cash") for net consideration of PYG 4,461 million as of May 20,2020.
 These transactions were accounted for as business combinations.
-Management has determined the purchase accounting for Servicios y Productos Multimedios S.A. ("SPM") and Mobile Cash Paraguay S.A ("Tigo Cash") allocated on a provisional basis as of December 31, 2020.
+The purchase accounting of Servicios y Productos Multimedios S.A. ("SPM") and Mobile Cash Paraguay S.A ("Tigo Cash") was provisional as of December 31, 2020 and it was concluded as of December 31, 2021.